-- The following code is stored in a separate file called gamma_model.stan. - It defines the data that will be used for parameter estimation, the model parameters, and the statistical model.
+- The following code is stored in a separate file called gamma_model.stan. - It defines the data that are observed, the model parameters, and the statistical model. - Fundamentally, the file describes how to calculate the joint pdf of the data as a function of unknown parameters.